Boat hook

 A boat hook is part of boating equipment.
 Its most common use is as a docking and undocking aid.
 It may be similar to a pike pole, however it commonly has a blunt tip, for pushing during undocking, with a hook for docking.
 In addition, it may have a line attached to the other end, which may have a ring for this purpose.

 It may be also used for pulling things out of water, such as debris or people, as well as for other fetching tasks and holding-off from other boats or landings.

 History

-Evidence of boat hooks has been found from ancient Rome and the painting Christ in the Storm on the Sea of Galilee, by Rembrandt van Rijn was painted in 1633 and clearly shows one in its familiar form.
+Evidence of boat hooks has been found from ancient Rome and the painting The Storm on the Sea of Galilee, by Rembrandt van Rijn was painted in 1633 and clearly shows one in its familiar form.

 Traditional

 A traditional European boat hook pole is around 1.8- 2.4M and is typically made of ash- one of the best woods for poles, such as spears etc. It would have a brass hook- a non-rusting metal common on traditional boat fittings.
 The hook end would usually have a hook on one side for pulling and catching things, plus a rounded point for pushing things.